BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer3d.rst

 :math`\sigma`.

-As initial condition for :math:`\varphi` and :math:`\sigma`, the most natural choice to resemble the results of Lorenzo and collaborators :cite:`Lorenzo2016` is to define an Ellipsoid, instead of the Ellipse we defined in the 2D simulation.
-This can be done with ease using *mocafe*:
+As initial condition for :math:`\varphi` and :math:`\sigma`, the most natural choice to resemble the results of Lorenzo and collaborators :cite:`Lorenzo2016` is to define an Ellipsoid, instead of an Ellipse.
+This can be done with ease using Mocafe:

 ..
 GENERATED FROM PYTHON SOURCE LINES 127-149